BDC Hamburger Icon

 7. Revisit menu item pricing.

 What are your options?
 You could reduce your portion sizes or opt to replace unprofitable menu items.
 Perhaps you post a sign notifying customers of price increases and why they’re necessary.
 There will be a consequence to each course of action.
 Most restaurants make changes to pricing gradually instead of in one go.
-Regularly revisit ingredient costs and the pricing of each item on your menu to ensure you’re serving both the customer and yourself well.
+Revisit ingredient costs and the pricing of each item on your menu regularly to ensure you’re serving both the customer and yourself well.

 8. Value customer retention over acquisition.

 It’s essential to find new customers as people move in and out of the neighborhood surrounding your restaurant.
 However, repeat business is more important.
 Local restaurants can’t survive without the goodwill and continued patronage of their regulars.
-Experiment with different methods to boost customer engagement and retention, such as special deal nights, loyalty programs and tasting evenings.
-You don’t want just to give people a reason to try you out – you want to give them reasons to come back.
+Experiment with different methods to boost customer retention and engagement, such as special deal nights, loyalty programs and tasting evenings.
+You don’t want just to give people a reason to try you out — you want to give them reasons to come back.

 TipBottom line